Published Video in Under 3 Minutes - How I Built an AI Film Crew on AWS

 The content exists.
 The infrastructure to process it at scale doesn't - or didn't.

-For NetApp customers specifically, this is a storage problem as much as a workflow problem.
+This is a storage problem as much as a workflow problem.
 Petabytes of unstructured video data live on enterprise NAS systems.
 Valuable content, invisible because there's no way to search, tag, or publish it efficiently.

 Architecture Overview